see-k-er/Wireless-Communication/README.md

 # Wireless-Communication

-This page contains the MATLAB code for many applications of wireless communications.
+This page contains the MATLAB code for OFDM (Orthogonal Frequency Division Multiplexing).